Department of Labor Logo United States Department of Labor

 Health and safety engineers typically do the following:

-• Maintain and apply knowledge of current health and safety policies, regulations, and industrial processes
+• Apply knowledge of current policies, regulations, and industrial processes related to health and safety

-• Review plans and specifications for new machinery and equipment to make sure that they meet safety requirements
+• Review plans for new machinery and equipment to make sure that they meet safety requirements

-• Review employee safety programs and recommend improvements
+• Create new or review existing employee safety programs and recommend improvements

-Health and safety engineers also investigate industrial accidents and injuries to determine their causes and to determine whether the incidents were avoidable or can be prevented in the future.
-They interview employers and employees to learn about work environments and incidents that lead to accidents or injuries.
+In addition to focusing on prevention, health and safety engineers investigate industrial accidents and injuries to determine what the cause was and whether the incidents were avoidable.
+They interview employers and employees to learn about work environments that may have led to accidents or injuries.
 They also evaluate the corrections that were made to remedy violations found during health inspections.

 For information on health and safety engineers who work in mines, see the profile on mining and geological engineers.